authzforce/fiware/doc/UserAndProgrammersGuide.rst

 #.
 Run Maven ``package`` to produce a JAR from the Maven project.

-Now you have a Function extension ready for integration into AuthZForce Server, as explained in the next section.
+Now you have a Function extension ready for integration into AuthzForce Server, as explained in the next section.

-Integrating a Function extension into AuthZForce Server
+Integrating a Function extension into AuthzForce Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section assumes you have a Function extension in form of a JAR, typically produced by the process described in the previous section.
-You may use AuthZForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
+You may use AuthzForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
 This JAR is `available on Maven Central <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-core/5.0.2/authzforce-ce-core-5.0.2-tests.jar>`_.

-The steps to integrate the extension into the AuthZForce Server go as follows:
+The steps to integrate the extension into the AuthzForce Server go as follows:

 #.
-Make the JAR - and any extra dependency - visible from the AuthZForce webapp in Tomcat.
+Make the JAR - and any extra dependency - visible from the AuthzForce webapp in Tomcat.
 One way to do it consists to copy the JAR (e.g. ``authzforce-ce-core-5.0.2-tests.jar`` in our example) into ``/opt/authzforce-ce-server/webapp/WEB-INF/lib``.
 For other ways, please refer to `Tomcat HowTo <http://wiki.apache.org/tomcat/HowTo#How_do_I_add_JARs_or_classes_to_the_common_classloader_without_adding_them_to_.24CATALINA_HOME.2Flib.3F>`_.

 #.
 Finally, restart Tomcat to apply changes.

 Enabling a Function extension on a domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:function-set`` if the extension extends ``BaseFunctionSet`` class or implements directly its superinterface ``FunctionSet``; else use the feature type ``urn:ow2:authzforce:feature-type:pdp:function``, and value equal to the ID returned by the method ``getId()`` of the extension implementation class.
-The following example enables the function ``dnsName-value-equal`` and required datatype ``dnsName-value`` (defined in DLP/NAC profile) on the PDP, provided that the AuthZForce PDP Core Tests JAR has been deployed (see previous section):
+The following example enables the function ``dnsName-value-equal`` and required datatype ``dnsName-value`` (defined in DLP/NAC profile) on the PDP, provided that the AuthzForce PDP Core Tests JAR has been deployed (see previous section):

 .. code-block:: xml
    :linenos: